 Subject: Requesting for better cleanliness around the Vidyaniketan School premises.

-We the students of Vidyaniketan School, Bangalore bring in the notice regarding the dirt and garbage collected surrounding the school premises.
+We, the students of Vidyaniketan School, Bangalore, would like to bring to your notice regarding the dirt and garbage collected surrounding the school premises.
 The whole area is facing a mess from the mosquitoes breeding and diseases caused by them.
-Due to heavy rains the water has been logged and caused this issue.
+Due to heavy rains, the water has been logged and caused this issue.

-So, we kindly request you to look into the matter and requesting you to resolve the problem at the earliest.
+So, we request you to kindly look into the matter and resolve the problem at the earliest.

 Student of Class V